AutumnSarah/creative-prompt-engineering-drills/README.md

 ## **How to Use These Drills**

-Each drill is designed as a standalone exercise.
+Each file is designed as a standalone exercise.
 Iterate through each one to build your prompt engineering muscle memory and develop a more nuanced understanding of how to communicate effectively with AI systems.

 Whether you're a beginner looking to improve your prompting fundamentals or an experienced practitioner wanting to explore more creative approaches to practice, these exercises will help you think differently about prompt construction.
 Each drill is designed to flex your creative writing skills and combine with basic and advanced prompting techniques, explore innovative approaches, and implement creative constraints in order to get the desired responses from AI language models.